sironekotoro/Zengin-Perl/README.md

 The perl implementation of ZenginCode.

-ZenginCode is datasets of bank codes and branch codes for japanese.
+ZenginCode is Datasets of bank codes and branch codes for japanese.

 # LICENSE